Here’s a paradox for you. I did something really bad, but turned it into something really good. Does that make my action good or bad?

 My boss was also, as you can tell, abusive.
 He would walk in everyday and tell me to kill myself.
 He would also tell me to do something, then yell at me for it, claiming he didn’t remember telling me to do it so he must not have.
 Even his partner had it with the abuse he was giving me.
 All the while this man was holding vital information he could sell to the black market if he wanted too, and vague threats about knowing my mother’s address.
 It was a shitty situation all around.

 And I felt a mix of guilt and pride in everything I did for the company.
 I was proud of my work, I ran that office.
+I really wasn’t in sales, and while I was forced on the phones now and again, my job was more back end.
+I hadn’t worked in six long years, collecting disability for an injury.
+I was working, I was contributing.
+From six years of recovering in a bed I built an effective office structure and ran it.
 There is a passage in Orwell’s, 1984, that talks about this phenomenon.
 You’re hired to do a job, and most people want to do their job well.
 So when you do it well it carries pride.
 Even when you know it’s wrong.
 Even when it defies your very ethics.
 Sometimes that pride is all you have, and you cherish it.
 It makes you feel better as you do something very wrong, because it gives you approval, moral.
 Something.

 And at some point, I lost even that.
 Doing my job well became more to do with actual fear of my boss than anything pride related.
 The workplace was violent and unpredictable.
 Fights broke out, getting physical.
 No, I was never hit.
 I think some of the men there would not have allowed that to happen, so I felt safe from a physical altercation.
 But the verbal abuse didn’t make me feel better about it.
 Don’t even get me started on the blatant drug abuse happening.